-The ABC is the primary licensing and regulatory body for all persons wishing to engage in the manufacture, distillation, or sale of alcoholic beverages.
-The alcoholic beverages within the ABC's purview include distilled spirits, liquor, wine, and high alcohol content beer.
+The ABC is the primary licensing and regulatory body for all persons wishing to manufacture, distillate, or sell alcoholic beverages.5 The alcoholic beverages within the ABC's purview include distilled spirits, liquor, wine, and high alcohol content beer.
 The ABC does not regulate the manufacture or sale of beer with an alcohol content of 8% by weight or less.
-The ABC issues numerous alcoholic beverage licenses and permits, including manufacturer licenses, wholesaler licenses, retailer licenses, liquor-by-the-drink licenses, winery direct shipper licenses, and server permits.
+The ABC issues numerous alcoholic beverage licenses and permits, including manufacturer, wholesaler, retailer, liquor-by-the-drink, winery direct shipper, and server permits.